 Ngā Pōkaikaha | Grief and Loss

 Going through grief and loss can be a very hard and painful experience.
 All of us will experience some form of grief or loss throughout our lives.
 Losing someone or something that we love is tough and we all deal with grief differently.
 You may experience a range of emotions and physical reactions throughout the grieving process.
-There will be times where you feel like you will never recover and that you will never move forward, these are all normal experiences and it is okay to feel this way.
+There may be times where you feel like you will never move forward, but this is normal and it is okay to feel this way.

 - Shock and disbelief